 If you do notice damage to your equipment upon arrival, be sure to take photos before leaving the baggage area.
 Report the damage straight away while in this area and be sure to receive written proof of your complaint.

 If you experience language barriers, visit the travel company’s website as quickly as you can to report the damage.
 Most providers require damage to be reported within 7 days in order to take responsibility for the damage.
 So, don’t delay.

 For total peace of mind, it’s a great idea to insure your wheelchair or mobility scooter before you travel.
 If you have a pre-existing policy, make sure it covers you while you are overseas.

-Blue Badge Insurance offer comprehensive cover for both wheelchairs and mobility scooters, including 21 days travel insurance at no extra cost (you can extend this for up to 6 months of cover for a small fee).
-Click here to find out about our comprehensive wheelchair and mobility scooter insurance policies.
+Blue Badge Insurance offers comprehensive cover for wheelchairs and mobility scooters.
+Our cover includes 21 days travel insurance at no extra cost, which can be extended for up to 6 months for a small fee.
+Planning a trip or embarking soon?
+You can start a quote online today!